OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Contents/README.md

 }
 ```

-Order the list of all `BlogPost` content items descending by `publishedUtc`:
+Order the list of all `BlogPost` content items descending by `publishedUtc` and then ascending by `displayText`:

 ```graphql
 query {